db-electronics/triple-bypass-kicad/README.md

 The current version of this is working with no issues and has been tested and measured with mdFourier.

 # Design Files
-I designed this ussing Easyeda and, while I have made the file open for people to edit, I have not yet been able to allow for the files to be truly open source.
+I designed this using the online software tool Easyeda.
+While I have made the file open for people to edit, I have not yet been able to allow for the files to be truly open source.
 This is a work in progress and if I have to remake everything from scratch in Kicad.
+The files here will always be the most up to date versions.

 # Change Log
  - Added jumpers so that all pulldowns could be enabled or disabled without switching parts.